aukletio/Auklet-Client-C/README.md

 1. Deploy your updated package and execute your application using the Auklet Client

-        ./path/to/Auklet-Client ./path/to/executable
+        ./path/to/Auklet-Client ./path/to/<InsertYourApplication>

-And with that, you should be seeing live data for your application come into the [Auklet website][auklet_site]!
+And with that, if an exception occurs when running your application, information about it should appear on the [Auklet website][auklet_site]!

 ## Advanced Settings